Generic Name: prednisolone sodium phosphate (pred-NIS-oh-lone SO-dee-uhm FOSS-fate)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Orapred solution:

-Check with your pharmacist for storage instructions.
-Some brands of Orapred solution (eg, Orapred) must be stored in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
-Others may be stored at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Orapred solution in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Keep Orapred solution out of the reach of children and away from pets.

 - If you have any questions about Orapred solution, please talk with your doctor, pharmacist, or other health care provider.